 “Behold, You desire truth in the inward parts, and in the hidden part You will make me to know wisdom.”
 Psalm 51:6

-It is essential that you realize this: Only a percentage of what you believe to be true is absolute TRUTH.
-There is a period of time during your spiritual development when you are vulnerable to assimilating non-truth.
-You believe your parents, pastor and teachers without question, even if the doctrine being taught has been faulty for hundreds of years, handed down from one generation to another.
+You must realize this: Only a percentage of what you believe to be true is absolute TRUTH.
+There is a time during your spiritual development when you are vulnerable to assimilating non-truth.
+You believe your parents, pastor, and teachers without question, even if the doctrine being taught has been faulty for hundreds of years, handed down from one generation to another.

-Indeed, the Bible is the standard of truth; nonetheless, there are few who wholeheartedly agree with each other’s interpretation.
-Leaders of various Christian backgrounds, all born of the Spirit, all knowing Hebrew and Greek will arrive at different conclusions when researching the same passage.
+Indeed, the Bible is the standard of truth; nonetheless, few wholeheartedly agree with each other’s interpretation.
+Leaders of various Christian backgrounds, all born of the Spirit, all-knowing Hebrew and Greek will arrive at different conclusions when researching the same passage.
 How can this be?
 Someone must be incorrect.

 Make no mistake about it, doctrine is very important.
-You need to know what to believe for salvation, holiness, and victorious living, etc. Even so, are you able to hold peripheral doctrines in an open hand, enabling you to receive something more?
-I am certainly not suggesting compromise: Jesus Christ crucified and risen for the forgiveness of sin is absolute Truth… salvation by grace, through faith – not works.
+You need to know what to believe for salvation, holiness, victorious living, etc. Even so, are you able to hold peripheral doctrines in an open hand, enabling you to receive something more?
+I am certainly not suggesting a compromise: Jesus Christ crucified and risen for the forgiveness of sin is absolute Truth… salvation by grace, through faith – not works.
 And those things in the New Testament that are said to be sinful… you can be sure they are sinful.
-But will you continue to fight and divide over eschatology, how to baptize or eternal security?
-It is time to grow-up, saint.
+But will you continue to fight and divide over eschatology, how to baptize, or eternal security?
+It is time to grow up, saint.